-This article is about a private consortium that has been illegally formed on May 24, 2019, by a tenant of “High Rank” and publicly announced with the official Consortium Notice #316Z, in the Hawley Manor Garden, on Lake County Housing Authority property, located in Grayslake, Illinois, which is a HUD property.
+This article is about a private, racist, consortium that has been illegally formed on May 24, 2019, by David Kalk, and publicly announced with the official Consortium Notice #316Z, in the Hawley Manor Garden, on Lake County Housing Authority property, located in Grayslake, Illinois, which is a HUD property.
 This is article is written by artist and United States Navy Veteran, Stephen F. Condren, BFA-SAIC, of Condren Galleries, a Fine Arts Gallery.

 Lake County Housing Authority is a government agency that is under the auspices of HUD, which is a Federal agency.
 The Lake County Housing Authority is meant for low income seniors, because they need financial help.
 House is a well run, and takes care of it’s tenants, because HUD provides assistance.
 Lake County Housing Authority is the largest one in Lake County, because it is the only one.

-The tenant that controls the consortium has committed a crime, because he is practicing discrimination on government property.
-This leader has posted a public notice, and needs to be prosecuted, because he has committed a crime.
+David Kalk has committed a crime, because he is practicing discrimination on government property.
+This leader has posted a public notice, and needs to be prosecuted for it, because he has committed a crime.
 Posting discriminating signs on government property is illegal, because it is the law.

 This article is about Grayslake Beer Festival #306Z, located in downtown Grayslake, and written by artist and United States Navy Veteran, Stephen F. Condren, BFA-SAIC, of Condren Galleries, a Fine Arts Gallery.
 Congratulations to the Village of Grayslake, The Grayslake Chamber of Commerce & The Exchange Club of Grayslake!